← orga.cat

 Cross-platform shareware Git Client.

 Usually, I use the official git command line tool instead, but this can be handy.
 It's the best GUI git tool I've used.
 It is published by the same developers of Sublime Text.
-The evalutation version is fully functional, and can serve as a limited, standard diff tool.
+The evaluation version is fully functional, and can serve as a limited, standard diff tool.
 SourceTree is a freeware alternative that can be OK (in comparison, the open-source GitAhead (which is now forked in Gittyup) is much slower).
 I have tried Tower briefly and I like it but I don't think it is worth the money (it requires a subscription).
 Git Extensions and SmartGit do not have a great UX.
 Fork is another shareware alternative that works well on Windows/Mac.

-Sofware I may consider using
+Software I may consider using

 Ear Trumpet